BMW 2 Series Coupe (2014-2021) review - Practicality, comfort and boot space

-The 2 Series makes a truly practical coupe, with four usable seats and a decent boot
+The BMW 2 Series Coupe makes a truly practical coupe, with four usable seats and a decent boot

 BMW coupes have always been very usable everyday cars, and the 2 Series is no different.
 While some coupes like the Audi TT have very constricted rear seats, the BMW offers a decently-sized couple of chairs in the rear, as well as providing masses of room for the driver and passenger in the front.
 The driving position is excellent, with a huge range of adjustment as anyone familiar with the BMW line-up would expect.

 Up front, there’s plenty of stowage, with decent door pockets, plus a big glovebox and centre cubby as well as a pair of cupholders in the centre console.
-Rear parking sensors, auto lights and Bluetooth are all practical touches on the standard kit list, plus BMW’s excellent Professional Navigation system is available.
+Rear parking sensors, auto lights and Bluetooth are all practical touches on the standard kit list, plus BMW’s excellent navigation system is included too.

 Overall the 2 Series measures up at 4,432mm, which is longer than the 4,177mm Audi TT.
 At 1,418mm to the roof, it also stands considerably taller than the TT, which stands at 1,353mm.